 Success rate is defined as the percentage of students who have either graduated or are still enrolled at a campus.
-Average success rates are 64% at UH Manoa, 37% at UH Hilo, and 35% at the UH community colleges.
-Graduation rates for the most recent cohort are 55% at UH Manoa and 36% at UH Hilo for the Fail 2001 cohort six years after entry, and at the UH community colleges for the Fail 2004 cohort three years after entry: 14% overall, 19% at Hawaii CC, 13% at Laphonolulu CC, 14% at Kapiloriani CC, 11% at Laeward CC, 26% at Maui CC, and 11% at Windward CC.
-UH-West O'ahu began admitting first-time students effective Fail 2007, so is not included here.
+Average success rates are 64% at UH Mânoa, 37% at UH Hilo, and 35% at the UH community colleges.
+Graduation rates for the most recent cohort are 55% at UH Mânoa and 36% at UH Hilo for the Fall 2001 cohort is; vera safter entry, and at the UH community colleges for the Fall 2004 cohort three years after entry.
+14% overall, 19% at Hawair CC, 13% at Honolulu CC, 14% at Kaprolani CC, 11% at Kauri CC rd CC.
+UH-West O'ahu began admitting first-time students effective Fall 2007, so is not included here